dribdat/dribdat/USAGE.md

 ## I want to use this elsewhere

-Please contact the Dribdat project through the [homepage](https://dribdat.cc/), where you can find links to get a free copy of the software, or ask the organising team at a Dribdat hackathon for leads.
+Please contact the dribdat maintainers through the [homepage](https://dribdat.cc/), where you can find links to get a free copy of the software - or just ask the organising team at a dribdat-powered hackathon for leads.
 We will be happy to get you any help you need to get started.

+Happy hacking!